 Foot Locker will only do business with suppliers whose workers are, in all cases, present voluntarily, compensated fairly and allowed the right of free association and who are neither put at risk of physical harm, discriminated against, nor exploited in any way.
+In particular, it is Foot Locker's policy that:

-In particular, it is Foot Locker's policy that: Child Labor.
+Child Labor.
 Child labor is not permissible.
 Workers may not be younger than 15 years of age (or 14 where local law permits) or the age for completing compulsory education, if higher.

 Forced Labor.
-Forced labor, whether in the form of prison labor, indentured labor, bonded labor or otherwise is not permissible.
+Forced labor, whether in the form of prison labor, involuntary or slave labor (including human trafficking), indentured labor, bonded labor or otherwise is not permissible.
 Employment must always be on a voluntary basis.